ryanbland693/CS602-Project/README.md

 ---

 ## Background
 This application has been created using Node.js/Express with a MySQL database.
 It stores information regarding an art website: namely the paintings the artist has created and exhibitions and galleries that the artist is involved with.
+The front end has been done with Bootstrap.

 ## Setting up
 First install all dependencies listed in the package.json file.